SAP-samples/teched2025-DA260/exercises/ex1/README.md

-# Exercise 1 - Exercise 1 Description
+# Exercise 1 - Analytics Cloud Model with Acquired Data

 In contrast to Datasphere, where replication flows put data into tables that you can manipulate at will later on, data in SAC - whether acquired or federated - is always in the context of a semantic model.
 Data can be added at the time of model creation, or added via load jobs later.
 SAC models have automated table management, so the user simply worries about the semantic model and the required table schema is automatically created behind the scenes.

 Note!
 Data acquisition and replication are synonyms.

+In this exercise, you will create a new data model in SAC, with data acquired from a Google Big Query (GBQ) project.

 ## Step 0